 How and where to buy ticket to the stadium tour

-When I went in May 2015, you cannot purchase the ticket to the stadium tour online in advance.
-The ticket have to be purchased at Borusseum (Borussia Museum) which is a building connected to the stadium.
+In May 2015, you cannot purchase the ticket to the stadium tour online in advance.
+The ticket had to be purchased at Borusseum (Borussia Museum) which is a building connected to the stadium.
 The tour will also start from Borusseum.

-However, when I checked the website in September 2015, it seems that there is an online purchase system set-up for the ticket.
-Can’t review on how reliable the online ticketing is since I didn’t get to try it.
+However, towards the end of 2015, they set up an online purchase system for the ticket.
+Can’t review on how reliable the online ticketing is since I didn’t get chance to try it.
 Price for 1 adult ticket is EUR12.
 There might be changes to the price but the info and link to buy the ticket is here : BVB Stadium Tour Official

-There is only one session for English tour which starts at 1.40pm for a maximum of 40 people (check website for any updated schedule).
+There is only one session for English tour which starts at 1.20pm (as at December 2018) for a maximum of 40 people (check website for any updated schedule).
 Do come a bit earlier especially on a weekend if you want to secure a spot without any online purchase.

-On the day that I went, the U21 BVB team was having a match in the field beside the stadium.
-It gives a bit of sneak peek of the matchday atmosphere.
-However, as the U21 team shares the same changing room as the main team, it means that no player changing room visit for the day. 😭😭
+During my visit, the U21 BVB team had a match at the field beside the stadium.
+While that gives a bit of sneak peek of the matchday atmosphere, as the U21 team shares the same changing room as the main team, it also means that no player changing room visit for the day. 😭😭

 The tour instead starts from the press conference room (which is usually only for PLUS arena tour -but since we couldn’t go to the changing room they gave this as compensation).

 All in all, the stadium tour is definitely a recommended experience.
 Even for non-fans, I would think that everyone would be impressed with the level of passion and love the fans have for BVB.
-I can feel that even our stadium tour guide was a big fan of Borussia Dortmund by the way he explained about the importance of the fans’ support in their success.
+I felt the passion from our stadium tour guide who holds season pass to BVB game and had personally met with Marco Reus himself!
+I loved how he passionate he was when he explained about the importance of the fans’ support in BVB’s success.

 Personally, I love BVB but Bayern have always been my No. 1 team.
 However, Allianz Arena felt more like a commercialize stadium where the FCB logo can easily be changed to another team if there is a need to.
-But here you can really feel the spirit of BVB.
+But here you can really feel the spirit of Borussia Dortmund.